Jaxelr/Nancy.Metadata.OpenApi/README.md

 ## Usage:

-First, we must define a docs module that will serve our OpenApi Json (currently only json is supported) document:
+Define a docs module that will serve our OpenApi Json (currently only json is supported) document:

 ```c#
 using Nancy.Metadata.OpenApi.Model;